mendix/docs/content/appstore/connectors/ibm-watson-connector.md

 This is an object of type AudioFormats_TextToSpeech which specifies the format of the audio data which is returned as the spoken text.

 {{% alert type="info" %}}
-All formats except BASIC and RAW can be played back in a Mendix app using the community-supported [Audio Video Playback](https://appstore.home.mendix.com/link/app/932/) widget available in the App Store.
+All formats except BASIC and RAW can be played back in a Mendix app using the community-supported [Audio Video Playback](https://appstore.home.mendix.com/link/app/932/) widget available in the Marketplace.
 {{% /alert %}}

 ### 4.6 Variable (Speech)